maryam-mohebbi/cryptocurrency_price_bot/documents/clean-code-cheat-sheet.md

 Instead of having a single "Automobile" interface that requires a class to implement methods for both driving on the road and flying in the air, you can create separate "RoadVehicle" and "AirVehicle" interfaces that each require a class to implement only the appropriate methods.

-## 3.5 Dependency Inversion Principle:
+## 3.5 Dependency Inversion Principle

 This principle states that high-level modules should not depend on low-level modules, but both should depend on abstractions.